 Just like buying insurance for a car or truck, some factors will affect the type and price of your motorcycle insurance.
 What follows is a general guideline of what to expect.

-If you are under the age of 25, you will pay considerably more than someone who has reached 25.
-This is because statistically, you are more likely to be involved in an accident.
+If you are under 25, you will pay considerably more than someone who has reached 25.
+This is because, statistically, you are more likely to be involved in an accident.

 The cleaner your driving record, the lower your premiums will be.
-And, accidents and incidents on your driving record will be removed over time.
+And accidents and incidents on your driving record will be removed over time.
 Here is an excellent guide to keeping your driving record in good shape.

 Type of Motorcycle

-Just as certain vehicles are more expensive to cover with insurance, so too are certain types of motorcycles.
-For example, a motorcycle that is considered a sports bike will be considerably more costly to cover.
-This is true even if the motorcycle you purchase as the size and power of a sports bike but is not considered to be in that category.
+Just as certain vehicles are more expensive to cover with insurance, so are certain motorcycles.
+For example, a motorcycle considered a sports bike would be considerably more costly to cover.
+This is true even if the motorcycle you purchase has the size and power of a sports bike but is not considered in that category.

-The type of insurance required will depend on whether you own the motorcycle outright or used a loan.
+The type of insurance required will depend on whether you own the motorcycle outright or use a loan.
 If you received a loan, then full coverage is required.
-However, if you own the motorcycle outright, you can choose a lower level of insurance coverage.
+However, if you own the motorcycle outright, you can choose a lower insurance coverage.

 Arguably the most popular question about motorcycle insurance is the cost.
-How much it cost will depend on the factors already listed, but you can get a general idea of what will cost you.
+How much it costs will depend on the factors already listed, but you can get a general idea of what it will cost you.

 The general average for motorcycle insurance rates across the US is $702 annually.
 Of course, the rates vary from state to state, with California being the most expensive at $113 per month.
 In contrast, North Dakota comes in last at $32 per month.